Boise State–Idaho football rivalry

 The Boise State–Idaho football rivalry was an intrastate college football rivalry in Idaho between the Broncos of Boise State University and Vandals of the University of Idaho in Moscow.
 The game was played annually 1971–2010, and with the exception of the 2001–2004 games, the rivalry was a conference game (Big Sky 1971–1995, Big West 1996–2000, and WAC 2005–2010).
-Boise State moved from the WAC to the Mountain West Conference in 2011 and the rivalry went on hiatus, with no future games currently scheduled.
+Boise State moved from the WAC to the Mountain West Conference in 2011 and the rivalry went on hiatus.
+The teams are scheduled to meet on September 6, 2031, and will take place in Boise.

 The teams had played for the Governor's Trophy since 2001, won by BSU every year.
 In 2009, the game was televised nationally for the first time on ESPNU from Bronco Stadium in Boise.
 The fortieth and most recent game in the rivalry in 2010 was televised live in prime time on ESPN2 on Friday, November 12, from the Kibbie Dome in Moscow.